Undergraduate Research Opportunities

 Undergraduate Research & Scholarship Symposium - An annual Tufts tradition that celebrates the diverse contributions made by Tufts undergraduates to scholarship and research advances.

-Visiting and Early Research Scholars' Experiences Program (VERSE) - VERSE creates a cohort of underrepresented students through focused, culturally-competent mentoring.
-These students participate in a 10-week summer research immersion experience.
+Visiting and Early Research Scholars' Experiences Program (VERSE) - VERSE creates a cohort of undergraduate students who have not yet had research opportunities and allows them to participate in a 10-week summer research immersion experience.